Wildlife Removal in Toms River, NJ

 Fall and Winter Shelter Activity

-As colder air moves in, attic spaces and crawl areas provide insulation from wind and coastal moisture.
-Early sealing of vent and soffit gaps reduces winter denning.
+As colder air moves in off the water, attic spaces and crawl areas become attractive shelter from wind and damp conditions.

 Spring and Summer Nesting Periods

 Warmer weather increases nesting and foraging behavior.
-Raccoons, squirrels, and bats frequently establish dens during this time, requiring timely inspection and removal.
+Raccoons, squirrels, and bats may establish dens during this period, so timing matters.

 -